 Inventory is stated at the lower of cost (computed on a first-in, first-out basis) or market.
-The inventory consists of chemicals, finished goods produced in our plant and products purchased for resale.
+The cost of finished goods includes the cost of raw material, direct and indirect labor, and other indirect manufacturing costs.
+The inventory consists of chemicals, finished goods produced in the Company's plant and products purchased for resale.